DiamondLightSource/txrm2tiff/README.md

 **dragndrop.bat** has been supplied allowing windows users to drag and drop individual files for processing (note: you cannot set output path this way).
 This may require some setup depending on your Python installation, so please see the file.

 ### Examples:
-**python run.py input.txrm** outputs input.ome.tiff with reference applied, if available.
+**python run.py input.txrm** saves input.ome.tiff with reference applied, if available.

-**python run.py input.xrm custom-output.ome.tif** outputs custom-output.ome.tif with reference applied, if available.
+**python run.py input.xrm custom-output.ome.tif** saves custom-output.ome.tif with reference applied, if available.

-**python run.py input.xrm None False** outputs input.ome.tiff and ignores any reference.
+**python run.py input.xrm None False** saves input.ome.tiff and ignores any reference.

 ## Features